 Secondary Benefits: Chirata can be a safe alternative to other medications that can cause hypoglycemia due to excessive dosage.

-Digestion and Nausea
+2. Helps with Digestion and Nausea

 Primary Benefits: Chirata is highly beneficial in promoting digestion.
 Its astringent flavour stimulates the production of saliva and gastric enzymes, which helps to cure bloating, hiccups, and nausea.
 In addition, Chirata also encourages the secretion of bile which promotes digestion as well as improves appetite.